SoftwareSeniPT/ss-codex/markdowns/project-spotzer.md

 * Make sure to check the actual number of pages, that was created for the project by logging in on the WP-Admin of  the site.
 And add the extra pages on the Out of Scope.
 (OoS are Extra pages from the original brief, or extra layout from the original basic package)
  * PMs need to make sure to look for the Published pages, and that no test pages are still published.
  * If the project has e-Commerce, PMs need to see how many categories were created, and add that quantity to the number of pages on the site.
 PMs to Talk to the FE Manager, to find out if Extra Layout were created.
-But it should be also located in the Project Timeline Extra Work sheet/tab.
+But it should be also located in the <a href="https://docs.google.com/spreadsheets/d/1URxbCmZH_8cMSj0yeG6ZhRDdn56eW5eLsAJ7dkJsIPQ/edit#gid=1254666119" target="_blank">Project Timeline Extra Work sheet/tab</a>.

 #### At the end of the month
 * SDM to ask Lyle how many Days she worked on Spotzer.
 And add the number of days on G3.
-* Add any Out-of-Scope work from a site in Production, and the cost based on time, work on it. you can find those information from the Project Timeline Extra Work sheet/tab.
+* Add any Out-of-Scope work from a site in Production, and the cost based on time, work on it. you can find those information from the <a href="https://docs.google.com/spreadsheets/d/1URxbCmZH_8cMSj0yeG6ZhRDdn56eW5eLsAJ7dkJsIPQ/edit#gid=1254666119" target="_blank">Project Timeline Extra Work sheet/tab</a>.
 Remember to ask PMs if anything is missing.
-* Add any Adjustments, Maintenance or Revision made on a Live site, based on the approved quote, delivered to Spotzer, or from the Project Timeline Extra Work sheet/tab.
+* Add any Adjustments, Maintenance or Revision made on a Live site, based on the approved quote, delivered to Spotzer, or from the <a href="https://docs.google.com/spreadsheets/d/1URxbCmZH_8cMSj0yeG6ZhRDdn56eW5eLsAJ7dkJsIPQ/edit#gid=1254666119" target="_blank">Project Timeline Extra Work sheet/tab</a>.
-* Adjust the Monthly Hosting / Migration based on the status of the site in this document from the “Status” column.
-Migration is AU$11, and Hosting is AU$8.
+* Adjust the Monthly Hosting / Migration based on the status of the site in this <a href="https://docs.google.com/spreadsheets/d/1GrHx4QYoT-4fcbdj7WgiEwcGFmiUBft2Z6pAMULNlp0/edit#gid=0" target="_blank">document</a> from the “Status” column.
+Migration is AU$11 (30min), and Hosting is AU$8.
 If any changes were made with the site (Migration or hosting) please change the Action status.
 You can ask PMs or Helmy (Server support) to make sure nothing is missing.
  * Hosted = We host the site on one of our server, but we didn’t develop it.
  * Live = We host the site on one of our server, and we DID develop it
  * Migration = We migrate the site from one server to another.